 Don’t forget your personal allowance

-Your personal allowance is the amount of money you can earn in the 2020/21 tax year without paying tax.
-This tax year the personal allowance is £12,500, and it is expected to increase to £12,570 in the 2021/22 tax year.
+Your personal allowance is the amount of money you can earn in the 2021/22 tax year without paying tax.
+This tax year the personal allowance is £12,570, and it will remain at this level in the 2022/23 tax year.

 If you’re married but only one of you is working, it can make sense to think about transferring savings accounts to the person who doesn’t work, so that you can keep your combined tax bills to a minimum.
 If you don’t make use of your personal allowance in any tax year, you can’t carry it forward to the next year.